Table of Contents

 Does React handle backend operations?

-No, React only manages the frontend interface.
-Any backend operations, such as fetching or storing data, must be handled by APIs, server code, or external services.
+No, React manages only the frontend interface.
+Backend operations, such as fetching or storing data, must be handled by APIs, server-side code, or external services.